2025 Indiana State Sycamores football team

-The 2025 Indiana State Sycamores football team represents Indiana State University as a member of the Missouri Valley Football Conference (MVFC) during the 2025 NCAA Division I FCS football season.
-They are led by eighth-year head coach Curt Mallory.
-Indiana State play their home games at Memorial Stadium located in Terre Haute, Indiana.
+The 2025 Indiana State Sycamores football team represented Indiana State University as a member of the Missouri Valley Football Conference (MVFC) during the 2025 NCAA Division I FCS football season.
+Led by eighth-year head coach Curt Mallory, the Sycamores compiled an overall record of 3–9 with a mark of 1–7 in conference play, placing in a three-way tie for eighth place at the bottom of the MVFC standings.
+Indiana State played home games at Memorial Stadium in Terre Haute, Indiana.